ManiacalLabs/Super7Seg/doc/Usage.md

 2400, 4800, 9600, 14400, 19200, 38400, 57600, 76800
 ```

 The default is 38400 and nothing over 76800 is available as the onboard ATMega328p is run at only 8Mhz internal clock and does not reliably support faster speeds.
-The provided, however, are more than enough for very speedy updates.
+The provided speeds, however, are more than enough for very speedy updates.

 If you need to change the set baud rate, send:
 ```